vigneshSr91/ase/README.md

     console.log("Hello, Nicole!") <br>
     print("Hello, Pete!")

-1. If any call to `code()` throws a `UnsupportedDevelopmentLanguageException` this must be caught and the Exceptions message must be appended: e.g:
+1. If any call to `code()` throws a `UnsupportedDevelopmentLanguageException` this must be caught and the exception's message must be appended: e.g:
     >fmt.Println("Hello, Greg!") <br>
     console.log("Hello, Nicole!") <br>
     Unsupported language: abap <br>
     print("Hello, Pete!") <br>

-**NOTE:** For simplicities sake, the separator (`\n`) should even be appended for lists containing only one item.
+**NOTE:** For simplicity's sake, the separator (`\n`) should even be appended for lists containing only one item.

 ### 4. Commit and Push to Personal Branch